About

 Motivation

 How do infants develop a sense of self?
+And can AIs also develop a sense of self through similar mechanisms?

-This challenge invites participants to design and implement mechanisms that enable MIMo, a baby-sized humanoid agent equipped with a tactile skin and binocular vision, to autonomously generate self-touching and hand regard behaviors similar to those seen in human infants.
+This challenge invites participants to design and implement mechanisms that enable MIMo, a baby-sized humanoid agent equipped with a tactile skin and binocular vision, to autonomously generate self-touch and hand regard behaviors similar to those seen in human infants.
 The objective here is to model developmental principles such as learning how to explore, building and exploiting sensorimotor loops and intrinsic motivation that drives actions in human infants (Oudeyer & Smith, 2016).
 Participants will work within custom-designed MIMo environments.
 Successful solutions should demonstrate emergent behaviors where the agent discovers, through self-exploration, affordances of movements and refines motor skills without explicitly programmed trajectories.

-Our aim is to encourage researchers from diverse backgrounds to contribute to the field of developmental artificial intelligence by developing innovative solutions to this challenging problem.
+Our aim is to encourage researchers from diverse backgrounds to contribute to the field of developmental robotics and artificial intelligence by developing innovative solutions to this challenging problem.
 We hope that this project will provide a unique opportunity to explore the intersection of machine learning, robotics, and developmental psychology.

 Behaviors

 The first BabyBench Competition focuses on two early behaviors that demonstrate the emergence of a sense of self in infant development: self-touch and hand regard.
-These behaviors are not only central to how infants begin to build sensorimotor representations of their own bodies, but also serve as a foundation for more complex cognitive and social capabilities.
+These behaviors may be central to how infants begin to build sensorimotor representations of their own bodies, and may even also serve as a foundation for more complex cognitive and social capabilities.

 Self-touch